designmynight/designmynight-developers/site/content/collins/booking-url/index.md

 https://bookings.designmynight.com/book?venue_id=12345&source=partner&partner_source=XXXX

-3) Any bookings/enquiries that come from this booking url will have the associated source auto-populated against the booking in Collins.
+Any bookings/enquiries that come from this booking url will have the associated source auto-populated against the booking in Collins.

+**Please note:** if your source is more than one word, you will need to separate each word with `%20`.

+For example, if your Source is **Christmas Newsletter**, you would add `partner_source=Christmas%20Newsletter` to your booking url.